isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 4.  **Your Project Datasets** Click the little blue triangle to create a new dataet or change projects.

+5.  **isb-cgc** Publicly accessible ISB-CGC curated datasets (including TCGA and reference data sources).

+6.  **More data!** Other added datasets will appear here (for example, the **genomics-public-data**, **silver-wall-555**, *etc*).

-5.  **isb-cgc** The TCGA data sets.  (**Note**: if you do not see the **isb-cgc** datasets, you need to add them to your "view" by clicking on the blue arrow next to your project name at the top of the left side-bar, select "Switch to Project", then "Display Project...", and enter "isb-cgc" (without quotes) in the text box labeled "Project ID".
+**Note**: if you do not see the **isb-cgc** datasets, you need to add them to your "view" by clicking on the blue arrow next to your project name at the top of the left side-bar, select "Switch to Project", then "Display Project...", and enter "isb-cgc" (without quotes) in the text box labeled "Project ID".
 All ISB-CGC public BigQuery datasets and tables will now be visible in the left side-bar of the BigQuery web interface.

-6.  **More data!** Other added datasets will appear here (for example, the **genomics-public-data**, **silver-wall-555**, *etc*).

 Querying: Lists, Joins, and Subqueries
 --------------------------------------